MaJerle/stm32-usart-uart-dma-rx-tx/README.md

 - Advantages:
     - Application does not need to poll for new changes
     - The application receives interrupts on events
-    - Application may enter low-power modes to increase battery life (if operated on battery)
+    - Application may enter low-power modes to reduce power
 - Disadvantages:
     - Data are read (processed) in the interrupt.
 We strive to execute interrupt routine as fast as possible
     - Long interrupt execution may break other compatibility in the application